itohamy/JA-POLS_v0/README.md

 ## Installation

 ## Instructions and Description
-JA-POLS method includes 3 steps that run in separate modules:
+JA-POLS method includes 3 phases that run in separate modules:
 - Joint alignment: align all input images to a common coordinate system
 - Learning of two tasks:
     - Partially-overlapping Local Subspaces (the background)